githubapnic/network-automation-labs/lab15-DeviceInventory/device_inventory.md

     then run your test again.

-Once the test succeeds, remvee the `test=true` flag and your MOTD banners should be updated.
+Once the test succeeds, remove the `test=true` flag and your MOTD banners should be updated.

 To see the new banners, let's log into a couple of devices: